 - Go to the relevant page – either a) Group Lessons or b) Lesson, pass and hire package.

-- Then click on the calendar and find the dates you want to book.
+- Then click Show Availability and find the dates you want to book.

-(Note that you can mix and match, so if you want to do 3 days on Coronet Peak and 3 days on Remarkables, that is ok.
-Likewise if you want to mix between boarding and skiing, you can do that too.)
+Note that you can mix and match lessons, so if you want to do 3 days on Coronet Peak and 3 days on Remarkables, that is ok.
+Likewise if you want to mix between boarding and skiing, you can do that too.

 First Time ski lessons